quux00/go-lightly/go-lightly/README.md

       (go/take back-channel))))
 ```

-The latter is the option I typically show in my examples.

 ## Usage

 The go-lightly library is composed of one file: the thornydev.go-lightly namespace that defines helper macros and functions.
 There is a test for it in the usual spot (using lein project structure).